yousefis/ASL2PET/README.md

 # ASL_PET_translation

-In this project inputs are ASL and T1 scans and output is PET scan
+In this project the inputs are the ASL and T1 scans and the output is a PET scan